Girl Meets Fire

 Mojo Marinade

-Mojo can tenderize meats or be a dipping sauce for tostones or yucca.
-Here are some more recipes in which you can use mojo as your key seasoning ingredient: Chuletas Freitas (fried pork chops), Pinchos (Puerto Rican kabobs), Pernil (Pork Roast)
+Mojo can tenderize meats or be a dipping sauce for tostones de plátano or yucca.
+Here are some more recipes in which you can use mojo as your key seasoning ingredient: Chuletas Fritas (Puerto Rican Pork Chops), Pinchos (Puerto Rican kabobs), Instant Pot Pernil (Pork Roast)

 Jump To